vgkortsas/NLP_projects/README.md

-# RNN and LSTM networks using TensorFlow
+# Natural Language Processing projects

 The following projects are based on the programming assignments of deeplearning.ai, course Sequence models.
 They were implemented in Keras and I reimplemented them using TensorFlow.